 The Real Purpose of Yoga

 I first started practicing Yoga about 16 years ago when I was in university.
 Yoga was such a buzz word back then.
 The name was mysterious, it had people spellbound.
 It was seen as a cool exercise, where people could perform soothing postures to feel relaxed.
 I started Yoga purely because of the physical benefit - I wanted to use it to lose weight and get fit.
 Yoga to me, was simply a type of physical exercise, which goes at a slower pace compared to other aerobic exercises where you sweat constantly (well, how narrow-minded was I back then!
-Yoga makes you sweat too, try Hot Yoga).
+Yoga makes you sweat too, try Hot Yoga or Power Yoga).
 Yeah, it sounds silly, but I didn’t like sweat much back then.
 Fortunately people change, so did I.

 I then practiced Yoga on and off throughout my 20s, never consistently, but never stopped completely either.
 Then I started my philosophy classes with School of Philosophy in London back in October 2018 (stay with me, it’s still relevant to Yoga).
 In one of the classes, the teacher mentioned about ‘The eight limbs of Yoga’.
 Ok, I didn’t get what ‘the eight limbs’ were, but it certainly had the keyword of Yoga which immediately caught my attention.

 I was intrigued, I never knew enough the true purpose of Yoga.
 My understanding was only the physical postures I would practise in the Yoga studio.
 I attended various Yoga classes with different studios, but they didn't teach me the ‘other limbs’ of Yoga as much as I yearned for.
 I would realise later that the understanding of ‘other limbs’ brought a whole new meaning to my Yoga practice.